-We provide terrorism insurance to insurers to enable them to transfer their risk to us, and so help them in their ability to withstand the financial burden when a large or unusual event occurs – we call this our scheme.
+We provide terrorism insurance to insurers.
+This enables insurers to transfer their risk to us, increasing their ability to withstand the financial burden of a large or unusual terrorist event.

-We are unusual because HM Government have provided unlimited backing to our scheme through a loan facility. reflected in an agreement between HMT and ourselves, known as the Retrocession Agreement.
+We are unusual because HM Government have provided unlimited backing to our scheme through a loan facility, reflected in an agreement between HMT and ourselves, known as the Retrocession Agreement.
 This governs the operation of the scheme and enables us to correct market failure, protect the UK economy, and safeguard society and livelihoods from acts of terrorism.

 Definition of an Act of Terrorism